MatthiasDeToffoli/ConquestAndInfluence/Documentations/TDD.md

 *It's more legible.*

 #### Namespaces
-One namespace by documents, the namespace start with fr.matthiasdetoffoli.ConquestAndInfluence and use folders name without assets and scripts folders.
+One namespace by documents, the namespace start with Fr.Matthiasdetoffoli.ConquestAndInfluence and use folders name without assets and scripts folders.
 One exception for the folder Editor the namespace will finish by PersonalEditor, for not have conflict with UnityEngine.Editor.
 *With this type of namespace it will be easyer to find files.*